 Our day-to-day business activities include regular contact with physicians and other healthcare professionals.
-Our communications focuses on providing information about our medicines, the diseases they treat and the benefits and risks associated with their use.
+Our communications focus on providing information about our medicines, the diseases they treat, and the benefits and risks associated with their use.

-In 2017, Idorsia's payments to Healthcare Professionals or Healthcare Organisations in Switzerland amounted to CHF 145,690.
+Idorsia's payments to Healthcare Professionals or Healthcare Organizations in Switzerland amounted to

 Kindly note that only qualified physicians may register patients for an Idorsia Discretionary Compassionate Use Program.
 A patient who is not eligible for or unable to participate in a respective clinical trial may be eligible for Idorsia’s Discretionary Compassionate Use Program subject to the following conditions: